How to Show Up in Local Search: An SEO Guide for Portland Small Business Owners

 All of these pieces work together.
 Optimizing one in isolation helps, but it won't get you as far as building a strategy that touches on all of them.

-We’re also seeing more people use AI tools like ChatGPT to find local service recommendations.
-So instead of Googling “therapist in Portland specializing in anxiety,” someone might ask ChatGPT a similar question.
 Optimizing for those kinds of AI tools is called AIO (AI Optimization) or GEO (Generative Engine Optimization).
-These tools use much of the same information as Google and other search engines - your website content, your Google Business Profile, directories, reviews, and other places your business shows up online.
+These tools use much of the same information as Google and other search engines to learn about your business including your website content, Google Business Profile, directories, reviews, and other places your business shows up online.

 While SEO can get you found and give you more traffic, it isn’t on the only thing to consider.
 In this blog post, I explore ways to get more traffic to your site (and what might be happening if you have traffic, but no sales).